tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 ## Estimation with System GMM

-System GMM, introduced by [Blundell and Bond (1998)](https://www.sciencedirect.com/science/article/pii/S0304407698000098?casa_token=dYWIhT8f8OMAAAAA:ABPXjapGCr7BAZKtJVamMFPhU2yvYbgDcnAd7Usvp6H2QqyxhJftVQQ9i-KXcfAg_qH8BbAs), is a Generalized Method of Moments (GMM) approach that corrects for the Nickell bias by using lagged variables as instruments.

-It exploits the so-called orthogonality conditions (where instruments are uncorrelated with the error terms) to construct valid instruments from both lagged levels and lagged differences of the endogenous variables.
+System Generalized Method of Moments (GMM), introduced by [Blundell and Bond (1998)](https://www.sciencedirect.com/science/article/pii/S0304407698000098?casa_token=dYWIhT8f8OMAAAAA:ABPXjapGCr7BAZKtJVamMFPhU2yvYbgDcnAd7Usvp6H2QqyxhJftVQQ9i-KXcfAg_qH8BbAs), addresses endogeneity by using lagged variables as instruments.
+Specifically, it uses the so-called orthogonality conditions (where instruments are uncorrelated with the error terms) to construct valid instruments from both lagged levels and lagged differences of the endogenous variables.
 A system of equations is estimated, one for each time period, and the instruments vary across equations.
 For instance, in later time periods, additional lags of the instruments are available and can be used.

 {{% tip %}}
 *Difference GMM vs. System GMM*